Updated: May 17. 2023, at 3:29 p.m.

 - People with anger problems are 2.7 times more likely to drink or smoke and are more at risk of blood clots.

 4 Signs to Know If You Are an Angry Drunk

-Well, we know that drinking alcohol affects the decision making process and usually lowers our inhibitions, so being an angry drunk could indicate that someone has an underlying anger problem that comes out when they start drinking.
-Being an angry drunk can be difficult to determine, but here are some telltale signs:
+Well, we know that drinking alcohol affects the decision-making process and usually lowers our inhibitions, so being an angry drunk could indicate that someone has an underlying anger problem that comes out when they start drinking.
+Being an angry drunk can be difficult to determine, but here are four telltale signs:

 Do you have anger problems outside of your drinking?
 This could mean more than just having outbursts and difficulty controlling your emotions: You could have anger issues because of the way you suppress your feelings, causing them to escape in large outbursts of anger at inappropriate times.
 If you have issues controlling your anger, alcohol will only make that situation worse, and it likely shows when you are drinking.